ruuda/blog/posts/a-reasonable-configuration-language.md

-(as a `jq` replacement, more on that below), and as I added features, in more places, to the point where now, despite its shortcomings,
+(as a `jq` replacement, more on that below), and as I added features, in more places, to the point where now
+— despite its shortcomings —
 I would prefer it over some of the tools that I use at my day job.

-So now what — is it a Serious Software Project now?
+So now what, is it a Serious Software Project now?
-No, it’s still a hobby project without stability promise, I don’t recommend using it for anything serious.
+No, it’s still a hobby project without stability promise.
+I don’t recommend using it for anything serious.
 But it’s also _useful_ to the point where I expect I’ll keep it in my toolbelt for the forseeable future